Y-WE CREATE Summer Camp (Whidbey Island)

-Food and Lodging: Carnation Farms is a lovely retreat center and farm located in Carnation, Washington.
+Food and Lodging: The Whidbey Institute is a lovely retreat center and farm located on Whidbey Island, Washington.
 They have a farm to table meal program so we will enjoy healthy, delicious, organic meals prepared with produce grown on site.
-Participants will stay in dorms with beds and bathrooms.
+Participants will be camping.
+Gear will be provided for those who need it.

 What to expect: Camp is a balance of indoor and outdoor workshops, with whole group plenary discussions, small group experiential activities, nature walks, and art making.
 The days are long and fun with lots of opportunities to make new friends, build new skills and explore your creativity.